Wish you could sleep better at night?

 What basically happens here is that our bodies are able to recognize patterns and adapt them readily.
 If you decide to catch up, you are giving your body a completely new pattern to work on, disturbing its natural course.
 This just causes you to be even lazier and hit creative blocks.

-Ever wondered why weekend make you slower and less productive?
+Ever wondered why the weekend makes you slower and less productive?
 Well, now you know.

 #6.
 No More Hitting Snooze